stickies/stickies.github.com/_posts/2013-1-29-windowing-standard.markdown

 ---
 layout: stickie
-title: Windowing standard
+title: Windowing standard iWishlist
 meta:
 ---

 {{title}}

-A windowing standard that would let terminals and editors share the same set of windowing and tabbing commands.
+I'd really like it if there was a windowing standard that would let terminals and editors share the same set of windowing and tabbing commands.